splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 .. _enable-java-debug-logging:

-Enable debug logging
+Activate debug logging
 -------------------------------------------------------

 Debug logging is a special execution mode that outputs more information about the Java agent of the Splunk Distribution of OpenTelemetry Java.
 This can help you troubleshoot Java instrumentation issues.

-To turn on debug logging for the Java agent, select one of the following options:
+To activate debug logging for the Java agent, select one of the following options:

 - Pass the following argument when running your application: ``-Dotel.javaagent.debug=true``.

 - Set the ``OTEL_JAVAAGENT_DEBUG`` environment variable to ``true`` before running your application.

-When you run the agent with debug logging enabled, debug information is sent to the console as ``stderr``.
+When you run the agent with debug logging activated, debug information is sent to the console as ``stderr``.
 Debug log entries look like the following example:

 .. code-block:: bash